Monday, October 28, 2024

 2007: Pirates of the Caribbean: At World’s End — Additional Music and Conductor

-2008: The Forbidden Kingdom — Additional Music Arranger and Conductor
+2008: The Forbidden Kingdom — Additional Arrangement

 2008: Beverly Hills Chihuahua — Music Conductor